-Demon hunters were added at the beginning of the Legion expansion and start at level 98—you will need a character that is at least level 70 on the same server to create one.
+Demon hunters were added at the beginning of the Legion expansion and start at level eight in Shadowlands.
 They wear leather armour and use warglaives, swords, axes, or fist weapons.
 Demon hunters have what is probably the highest mobility in the game and their Glide ability means you'll never have to take fall damage.
-They also debuff targets to take 5 percent more magic damage from all sources, making them sought after for group content.
-Demon hunters only have two specs to choose from but they are both incredibly fun to play, not least because of the Metamorphosis ability which transforms your character into a demon for a short time
+They also debuff targets to take five percent more magic damage from all sources, making them sought after for group content.
+Demon hunters only have two specs to choose from but they are both incredibly fun to play, not least because of the Metamorphosis ability which transforms your character into a demon for a short time.

 Havoc is the damage class of demon hunters.
 It can deal a huge amount of damage and can take on large packs of enemies with ease.
 It has very powerful offensive cooldowns to deal high damage.
 Killing enemies also has a high chance of producing Soul Fragments which heal the demon hunter when picked up, making levelling incredibly easy.

 Vengeance is the demon hunter tanking spec and works with a combination of damage reduction and healing abilities.
-They have high mobility and high damage output and while they are viable in lower raid difficulties and shine in dungeons, they not an optimal tanking choice for pushing high-end content.
+They have high mobility and high damage output and while they are certainly viable in a raid environment, they really shine in dungeons.

 You can find more detailed demon hunter information on The Fel Hammer Discord server.